AwesomeDog23/Ultraviolet-gh-actions/README.md

 This repo will help you get Ultraviolet running under GitHub Actions, with the power of localtunnel.me and Node.js and hardware better than repl.it

-WARNING: This will only last for 2 hours (or maybe more if your lucky), don't complain please
+WARNING: This will only last for 6 hours, don't complain please

+**THE LINK WILL SELF DISTRUCT IF INACTIVE FOR A HOUR**

 # Setup